 Could I expect to earn a living from a P.S.H. practice?

-Can I receive 'credits' for other training I have completed?
+Can I receive 'credits' for other professional training I have completed?

-Can I use P.S.H. as part of my established health practice?
+Can I use P.S.H. as part of my established health-care practice?

-Can I expect to establish a practice in a very remote part of the country?
+Can I expect to establish a practice as I live in a very remote part of the country?

 Is P.S.H. just another trendy 'fringe' or 'alternative' therapy without a scientific basis?